var obj = { 'a' : 'apple', 'b' : 'banana', 'c' : 'carrot' }

 }

-.
-If I have a much larger object, how do I know if I am on the last iteration of that for
+It will look through all the values in obj.
+If I have a much larger object, how do I know if I am on the last iteration of that for loop?

 I realize that key value pairs aren't really organized in order, but I need to accomplish something in the very last iteration of this loop and don't know how.

-, it will iterate over all enumerable properties including prototype properties, and can lead to amazingly horrible things.
-Modern JS has a special function for getting only the relevant keys out of an object, using Object.keys(...), so if you use var keys = Object.keys(obj)
+don't use for (key in obj), it will iterate over all enumerable properties including prototype properties, and can lead to amazingly horrible things.
+Modern JS has a special function for getting only the relevant keys out of an object, using Object.keys(...), so if you use var keys = Object.keys(obj) to get the list of keys as an array, you can then iterate over that:

 // blind iteration